DIN-Foundation/bcs-ntnu-2021/report/04-command-line-interface.md

 - Options are much harder to parse correctly than fixed size positional arguments.
 - None of the commands required variable length arguments, which made the implementation easier.
 - None of the commands have filepath arguments.
 The user is expected to use `cat <filepath>` to read the contents of a file, which is then fed into a positional argument of one of the commands.
 Example: `did read $(cat ../message.dcem)` vs `did read ../message.dcem`.
 This was done to simplify implementation.
-- None of the commands support pipes.
-This could have been useful as an alternative to the example from the previous point.
-Example: `cat ../message.dcem | did read`.
-Since positional arguments + `cat` already solves the problem of reading from file, support for pipes was not prioritized.